 - Perhaps your employees have the capability to raise funds to buy the company from you.

 - Perhaps you could sell the company on credit to an employee group.
+An ESOP is a common and tax-advantaged way to do this.

 - Or perhaps you could sell equity to the employee group slowly, giving you upside if your stake becomes more valuable over time, or downside if it loses value.